09-05-2019 | | By Moe Long

 Aclima developed a mobile sensing platform for better analysing urban air quality.
 Boasting support from Google, who installed Aclima sensors on its StreetView vehicles, it’s a nifty and far-reaching IoT healthcare solution for uncovering valuable data on air quality and how it’s affected.

-With connected devices comes vulnerability.
+With connected IoT medical devices comes vulnerability.
 A fridge being hacked doesn’t necessarily pose a threat to human life.
 But an Internet-enabled asthma inhaler hacked could prove lethal.
-Deploying healthcare IoT applications requires much stricter security than Internet of Things in other industries.
+Deploying healthcare IoT applications requires much stricter security than the Internet of Things in other industries.
 Nevertheless, studies prove that IoT in healthcare will continue to flourish.
 From public health to fitness wearables and inventory management, healthcare remains an industry heavily impacted by IoT.